Making Tax Digital for Income Tax: what does it mean for you?

 Those with an income of more than £30,000 will have to follow the rules from April 2027.
 Partnerships will be required to join at a date yet to be announced.

 What will I have to do under the new rules?

 If you’re a self-employed business owner and/or landlord and you’re affected by MTD for Income Tax, you’ll have to take the following actions from 6th April 2026:

 - Keep records of your business income and expenses in a digital format.

 - For each type of revenue (self-employed business or property), send quarterly updates of your business income and expenses to HMRC.

-- Finalise your business income by submitting an end of period statement (EOPS) for each source of income along with a final declaration.
+- Finalise your business income by submitting a final declaration.

 Keep digital records

 Under MTD for Income Tax, you’ll need to keep digital records of all your business income and expenses, including all your income from self-employment or property.
 It’s a good idea to start doing this as soon as possible so that you have plenty of time to prepare.